About Glaucoma Australia

 Glaucoma Australia’s mission is “Working to minimise sight disability from glaucoma”.

-- increase community awareness of glaucoma as a potentially blinding disease and thus the need
+- to increase community awareness that glaucoma is a potentially blinding eye disease and to stress the importance of regular optic nerve checks;

 - supporting those with glaucoma, their family and carers;

-- dissemination of literature/information on glaucoma and specific topics
+- dissemination of literature/information on glaucoma and related topics including a range of information brochures in 8 languages other than English;

 Willing volunteers assist in much of its work.